To reduce greenhouse gas emissions, the CAR-ES team held there annual meeting partial virtual. This is their experience of it.

 CAR-ES held its annual meeting at NIBIO in Ås, Norway, on November 18-19, 2019.
-We had the regular updates concerning on-going research and extension activities – the contents and materials from the day can be found at our website and ResearchGate site.
+We had the regular updates concerning on-going research and extension activities – the contents and materials from the day can be found at our CAR-ES website and ResearchGate website.
 We further discussed, and experimented on, meeting practices.

 A need for new solutions

 Scheduling physical meetings for multi-national teams can be quite challenging.
 Times that suit all key people are hard to find, because of differences in the “annual wheels” in different countries, institutes, fields of science, career stages, etc. CAR-ES has thus far considered physical meetings instrumental for its work.